creatif-studio/ansible-mariadb/Disaster Recovery.md

 ## Step 6

-SSH into your other Slave Server
+SSH into your other Slave Server(Server C)
 ```
-ssh ubuntu@other-slave-server-ip
+ssh ubuntu@server-c-ip
 ```

 ## Step 7